Affordable Care Act: Implementation

 An estimated 9 to 10 million people had gained Medicaid coverage in 2016, mostly low-income adults.
 The five major national insurers expected to lose money on ACA policies in 2016, in part because the enrollees were lower income, older and sicker than expected.

 More than 9.2 million people (3.0 million new customers and 6.2 million returning) enrolled on the national exchange in 2017, down some 400,000 from 2016.
 This decline was due primarily to the election of President Trump.
 The eleven states that run their own exchanges signed up about 3 million more.
 The IRS announced that it would not require that tax returns indicate a person has health insurance, reducing the effectiveness of the individual mandate, in response to Trump's executive order.
 The CBO reported in March that the healthcare exchanges were expected to be stable.
 In May the House voted to repeal the ACA using the American Health Care Act (AHCA), but the AHCA was defeated in the Senate.
 The Tax Cuts and Jobs Act set the individual mandate penalty at $0 starting in 2019.
 The CBO estimated that the change would cause 13 million fewer people to have health insurance in 2027.

 The 2017 Individual Market Stabilization Bill was proposed to fund cost cost-sharing reductions, provide more flexibility for state waivers, allow a new "Copper Plan" offering only catastrophic coverage, allow interstate insurance compacts, and redirect consumer fees to states for outreach.
 The bill failed.

 By 2019, 35 states and the District of Columbia had either expanded coverage via traditional Medicaid or via an alternative program.

 In popular culture

-SNL presented a skit in October 2009 about the legislation's gridlock, with Dwayne Johnson playing an angry President Obama confronting three senators opposing the plan.
+SNL presented a sketch in October 2009 about the legislation's gridlock, with Dwayne Johnson playing an angry President Obama confronting three senators opposing the plan.

-The show aired another skit in September 2013 with Jay Pharoah as President Obama rolling out the plan to the public, and Aaron Paul and other cast members playing ordinary Americans helping him in advocating for the legislation.
+The show aired another sketch in September 2013 with Jay Pharoah as President Obama rolling out the plan to the public, and Aaron Paul and other cast members playing ordinary Americans helping him in advocating for the legislation.